jayverhoef/fluvgrm/README.md

 library("devtools")
 install_github("jayverhoef/fluvgrm")
 ```
-Also, the core Torgegram functions have been incorporated in the SSN package, so that needs to be downloaded from CRAN.
+Also, basic stream network functions have been incorporated from the SSN package, so that needs to be downloaded from CRAN.

 ```
 install.packages("SSN")